 Price is President of the San Ramon Valley Exchange Club and a member of the San Ramon Regional Medical Center Hospital Governing Board.
 Price is Past President of Leadership San Ramon Valley, Past President of the Contra Costa County Fire Chiefs Association and a past Incident Commander on both the Contra Costa County and East Bay Incident Management Teams.

 Organizational and leadership development have been a primary focus of Bill’s work for the past 20 years.
-He has acted as a coach and consultant to over 250 executive directors, corporate and governmental leaders.
-He has over 25 years consulting experience in developing effective operational systems, processes, and board/staff roles in order to support nonprofits in making their missions a viable reality.
+He has acted as a coach and consultant to more than 250 nonprofit executive directors, assisted in the creation of boards, and worked with nonprofits to define and redefine their mission, vision, and purpose.
+He has more than 25 years consulting experience in developing effective operational systems, processes, and board/staff roles in order to support nonprofits in making their missions a viable reality.
 He has developed a specialized expertise in helping teams become more cohesive and effective.

-Previously Bill was Director of Human Resources for the Catholic Diocese of Oakland and for Yosemite National Institutes, an environmental education organization.
+Previously, Bill was director of Human Resources for the Catholic Diocese of Oakland and for Yosemite National Institutes, an environmental education organization.
 He also directed training and development for George Lucas’ Industrial Light and Magic (ILM), a film special effects company, and was responsible for organizational and management development at both ILM and Skywalker Sound.
-Bill is the only consultant known to have facilitated meetings at both the Vatican and Skywalker Ranch!

 |Don Ledoux is a Financial Advisor with and founding member of Summit Financial Group LLC, an independent financial strategies firm specializing in personalized Wealth Management services to individuals, families, executives, and business owners.As a Financial Advisor, his responsibilities include developing and implementing financial strategies, creating and monitoring investment portfolios, and advising clients on all aspects of their financial lives.